-In an effort to meet Federal law, auto manufacturers have been improving the emissions performance of their products over time.
-To achieve these improvements, changes to vehicles' basic design have been made.
-These changes have included modifications to body and chassis design, engine design, and transmission and power train design.
+To meet Federal law, auto manufacturers have been improving the emissions performance of their products over time.
+To achieve these improvements, changes to a vehicles' basic design have been made.
+These changes have included modifications to the body and chassis design, engine design, and transmission and power train design.